ssouporg/aws-ssoup/README.md

 Manual steps :

 - create an AWS account free tier
-- create an AWS T2.micro EC2instance with Ubuntu
+- create an AWS T2.micro EC2instance with Ubuntu.
+Take note of the ip address (172.31.55.229 in this example)
 - expose port 80
 - install Kubernetes as explained here: https://github.com/GoogleCloudPlatform/kubernetes/blob/master/docs/getting-started-guides/ubuntu_single_node.md
 - Run a test replicationContainer like this: